 If an attacker can physically access the computer hardware and you use it after the attacker has physically accessed it, then VeraCrypt may become unable to secure data on the computer.
 This is because the attacker may modify the hardware or attach a malicious hardware component to it (such as a hardware keystroke logger) that will capture the password or encryption key (e.g., when you mount a VeraCrypt volume) or otherwise compromise the security of the computer.
-Therefore.
+Therefore, you must not use VeraCrypt on a computer that an attacker has physically accessed.